FackJox/foxlabs-creative/docs/TEST.md

 # Testing Utilities for Framer Motion and Radix UI

-This directory contains testing utilities specifically designed to help test components that use Framer Motion animations and Radix UI components in the FoxLabs//Creative portfolio website.
+This document contains testing utilities specifically designed to help test components that use Framer Motion animations and Radix UI components in the FoxLabs//Creative portfolio website.

 ## Quick Start